Therapy for Children

 • Improving parent-child relationships

-After your intake session, you and the therapist will book the ongoing appointments for your child.
+The therapist may request an additional 1-2 parent-only session, depending on the complexity of the situation, ahead of meeting with your child.
+After your intake session(s) are complete, you and the therapist will book the ongoing appointments for your child.
 The therapist will work with your child on the identified concerns, and will also discuss with your child how you as a parent will be included in their therapy.

 At InnerWorks, we value the family as a system in which your child lives.
 We know that problems don’t happen in isolation, they don’t tend to just appear overnight, and that a child’s emotional wellbeing and behaviours evolve over many years.
 This means that we expect parents be involved in their child’s treatment.
 This might look like a quick update at the end of sessions, sometimes sitting in together for the entire session, or one-off parent sessions with your child’s therapist.